PRACTICE GYNÉ AM SEE Michael Singer, M.D.

 Advanced grade III endometriosis with typical «chocolate cyst» in the left ovary, the chocolate-like fluid being thickened menstrual blood from many menstrual cycles.
 The cyst is being opened, rinsed …

-… and, according to the individual situation, removed entirely or internally vaporised with laser.
+… and, according to the individual situation, removed entirely or inactivated with electrical current or laser.
 The healthy ovarian tissue recovers quickly; the patient shown on the right conceived a healthy baby within six weeks !

 Current knowledge emphasises proper and complete surgery, which makes hormonal suppression rarely necessary.
 If a direct fertility treatment by IVF is planned because of severe endometriosis, the menstrual cycle is suppressed by contraceptive pills or GnRH analogs for approximately two months.
 This treatment is nowadays possible without menopausal symptoms like hot flashes, thanks to so-called add-back treatment with low-dosed estrogen.